splunk/splunk-operator/docs/Ingress.md

 There are many Ingress Controllers available, each having their own pros and cons.
 There are just as many ways to configure each of them, which depend upon  your specific infrastructure and organizational policies.
-Splunk’s Operator will automatically create and manage Kubernetes Services for all the relevant components, and we expect these will provide for easy integration with most (if not all) Ingress Controllers and configurations.
+Splunk Operator will automatically create and manage Kubernetes Services for all the relevant components, and we expect these will provide for easy integration with most (if not all) Ingress Controllers and configurations.